Supporting Accountability through Civil Society in Ukraine

 Deadline: 10/22/2025

-This is an invitation-based call for proposals, and applicants must be logged in to the Grants Portal to view the call.
+This is a call for proposals, and applicants must be logged in to the Grants Portal to view the call.
 Once logged in, applicants should click on the Calls for Proposals tab to access call for proposal.

 Purpose and overall objective